John Lorne Campbell: Early life

-In contrast to his family's tenants, who were mainly Gaelic-speaking Roman Catholics and Presbyterians who attended religious services in nearby Tayvallich, Campbell was raised in the Scottish Episcopal Church and given a staunchly Pro-British, Pro-Empire, and Pro-Unionist upbringing within the Anglo-Scottish gentry of Argyllshire.
-Campbell later recalled that his family, like the other landowners of Argyll, felt a deep sympathy for the Anglo-Irish landlords and accordingly watched with horror the events of the Land War, the Easter Rising of 1916, and the Irish War of Independence.
+In contrast to his family's tenants, who were mainly Gaelic-speaking Catholics and Presbyterians who attended religious services in nearby Tayvallich, Campbell was raised in the Scottish Episcopal Church and given a staunchly Unionist upbringing within the Scottish landed gentry of Argyllshire.
+Campbell later recalled that his family, like the other High Tory landowners of Argyll, felt a deep sympathy for the Anglo-Irish landlords and accordingly watched with horror the events of the Land War, the Easter Rising of 1916, and the Irish War of Independence.

 He was educated at Cargilfield School in Edinburgh and then Rugby in England.

 As he was expected to inherit the family estate, Campbell's coming of age in 1927 was celebrated with a feast and formal dance inside the massive stone barn at Taynish House.
 Campbell's Aunt Olive was in charge of organizing the party and invited not only friends and relatives, but also the estate tenants, most of whom her nephew had never met before.
 The tenants had secretly taken up a collection and gave Campbell a gold pocket watch and a pair of cufflinks.
 In return, Campbell recited a few words of Gaelic that he had learned for the occasion, "Tha mi gle thoilichte a bhith comhla ribha nochd." ("I am very pleased to be with you tonight.")
 Campbell was deeply touched by the warm response these words received.